allmiraria/axiomFP/README.md

 ## Step 1.
 _This step involves preparing the input files in the Axiome Analysis Suite  Software._

-* Run a new Genotyping project - make the cr-cutoff arbitrarily low
+* In Axiome ANalysis Suite, upload the files you want to test.
+Make the cr-cutoff arbitrarily low.
+Run a new Genotyping project.
 * Select ProbeSet Summary Table
 * Select "Reanalyze"
 * Select "Regenerate SNP Metrics"